Perfectionist

 groups

-Allows you to specify a list of object keys groups for sorting.
+Specifies a list of object keys groups for sorting.
 Groups help organize object keys into categories, making your objects more readable and maintainable.

-group if no match is found).
-The order of items in the groups
+Each property will be assigned a single group specified in the groups option (or the unknown group if no match is found).
+The order of items in the groups option determines how groups are ordered.

 Individual groups can be combined together by placing them in an array.
 The order of groups in that array does not matter.
 All members of the groups in the array will be sorted together as if they were part of a single group.